Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Decision taking theory

 \subsection{Hierarchical decision structure inside an organization}

-Assuming for the sake of simplicity that the management structure of some organization is like a tree rather than the more usual matrix, where most nodes are individual agents and some nodes consist of groups of agents, that is executives, managers, or disciplinary oriented employees.
+I will assume for the sake of simplicity that the management structure of some organization is like a tree rather than the more usual matrix, where most nodes are individual agents and some nodes consist of groups of agents, that is executives, managers, or disciplinary oriented employees.
 A hierarchy in the form of a downwards hanging tree is probably too simple a model given the matrix organization that many organizations prefer, but it helps to visualize the complexity of decision taking and making.
 I will assume that each agent occupies a single node in the tree only, in some cases operating as a member of a group of agents.
 One may rank individuals according to their distance to the top of the tree.
-The board operates at level 0 and so on.
+The chair operates at level 0, other members of the board operate at level 1, and so on.
 Halfway the tree one finds the so-called middle management.
-Their role is the most complex.
+Their role is the most complex one.
 The picture given will be simplified in comparison to a real case but it helps form an intuition.

 Consider an agent $a$ at level $k>2$.
 At the level of $a$ some types of decisions are taken, perhaps with the help of agents of at least the same rank.
 Typically $a$ may be putting into effect a number of threads, by way of multi-threading with a suitable strategic interleaving, one for each of the decisions to which $a$ has a commitment to bring it about by managing its preparation and then enacting it to be taken.
 For a single prospective decision $d$, say of type $D$, agent $a$ can make use of an interface of actions $I_D$, such actions may involve: planning a meeting, asking a colleague for comment, writing a proposed decision outcome for $d$, writing a preparatory proposed decision outcome for $d$, issuing a staff member acting at level $k+1$ or higher to perform one of these tasks, holding a meeting, asking others to review a text and so on.